pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 ## Terminal operations

-You can also easily identify terminal operations, they always return something other than a stream.
+You can also easily identify terminal operations because they always return something other than a stream.

-After the terminal operation is performed, the stream pipeline is consumed, and can't be used anymore.
+After the terminal operation is performed, the stream pipeline is consumed and can't be used anymore.
 For example:
 ```java
 int[] digits = {0, 1, 2, 3, 4 , 5, 6, 7, 8, 9};
 IntStream s = IntStream.of(digits);